Today's Path — a daily roadmap

 KidSpin is the only Urdu-native preschool app on the Pakistani Play Store: a real qaida-style alif bay pay primer, the six kalimas, namaz steps, and 19+ learning modules — every word voiced by a native Urdu speaker.
 Free, ad-light, no login.

-No sign-up · No personal data leaves the device · One-time $1.99 Bonus Pack removes ads forever.
+No sign-up · No personal data leaves the device · Bonus Pack $2/month or $20 once removes ads.

 Trusted by Pakistani & Muslim families worldwide